 You may have noticed that there aren’t that many happy stories so far.
 Don’t worry, there will be.
-But you should know now that this book doesn’t end happy, exactly.
+But you should also know now that this book doesn’t end happily, exactly.
 There’s going to be a lot of sad stories that lead to a really sad ending.
 But that’s the thing about Jesus.
-He can take our very saddest stories, the most terrible moments in our lives or in the history of the world, and redeem them.
+He can take our very saddest stories, the most terrible moments in our lives, in the history of the world, and redeem them.

-Do you know what redeem means?
-It means taking something that’s completely lost, or broken, or ruined, and making it okay, even when that seems impossible.
+To redeem means taking something that’s completely lost, or broken, or ruined, and making it okay, even when that seems impossible.
 And that’s what Jesus does.
-He finds people who are lost, people who are dirty, people who are hiding and broken and ruined, and he brings light into the hole where they had been stuck.
-And he lifts them up from the ground and wipes the dirt from their eyes, and he holds them close and weeps with them because they are sad and also because he is glad that they have been found.
+He finds people who are lost, people who are broken, people who have fallen into dark, dirty, deep, smelly holes where they are hiding their sad and ruined selves, and He brings light into the hole where they had been stuck.
+And He lifts them up from the ground and wipes the dirt from their eyes, and He holds them close and weeps with them because they were sad and also because He is glad that they have been found.

 And this story starts with something terribly sad.
-Laman and Lemuel had become so unhappy and hurt that they stopped believing that Nephi loved them, and that Lehi loved them, and even that God loved them.
+Laman and Lemuel had become so unhappy and hurt that they stopped believing that Nephi loved them, and that Lehi loved them, and that God loved them.
 And that made them sad, and then that made them angry.
 Every time they saw Nephi they felt sadness and anger boiling together in their bellies.
-And they decided they wanted to do a bad thing.
+And that was uncomfortable to have a roiling, bubbling belly all the time.
+And they thought, maybe if they don’t have to see Nephi any more, their bellies won’t hurt so much all the time.
+And so they decided they wanted to do a bad thing.
 They decided they wanted to kill Nephi.

 Everything had become topsy turvy.
-Heavenly Father had sent them here to the Promised Land because he loves families, and he wanted to save this family and give them a home where they could be safe and happy.
+God had sent them here to The Promised Land because God loves families, and He wanted to save this family and give them a home where they could be safe and happy.
 And now the family was actually destroying itself.
 Instead of feeling safe and happy, they were fighting and hating and trying to kill each other.
-Everyone felt confused, and scared, and heartbroken, and angry.
+Everyone felt confused, and scared, and heartbroken, and sometimes angry.
 This wasn’t what was supposed to happen at all!

 And one day, Jacob’s heart was aching so he decided to read his scriptures.
 He was reading something that another prophet called Isaiah wrote.
-Maybe Isaiah was also feeling sad, or scared, or hopeless, because God was comforting Isaiah, and through him, Jacob.
+And maybe, a hundred years earlier, Isaiah was also feeling sad, or scared, or hopeless, because God was comforting Isaiah.
 Jacob read:

 Wherever you are, I will love you.
 When you are in the wilderness, I will comfort you.
 When you are in the garden, I will rejoice with you.
 When the continents fall back into the ocean, and the waters dry up, and the earth becomes so old it is like a rag with so many holes, I will come to you and I will call you by name, and you will see that I have never forgotten you for a moment.